joelgardner/bnb-book-blog-app/Post3.md

 >As far as schemas go, this is about as simple as you can get in GraphQL, which is capable of much more than what we'll use for this simple application.
 Go ahead and read the GraphQL [documentation](http://graphql.org/learn/) to get a feel for the possibilities.

-Now let's install the Graphql library:
+Now let's install the GraphQL library:

 `npm i --save graphql`